jpype-project/jpype/doc/userguide.rst

           public double[] org.bigstuff.MyObject.getData(double)
           public double[] org.bigstuff.MyObject.getData(int)

-Well looks like you are going to have to pick the right overload as it can't figure out which overload to use.
+Looks like you are going to have to pick the right overload as it can't figure out which overload to use.
 Darn weakly typed language, how to get the right type in so that you can plot the right data.
-Oh it says that you can use the casting operators.
+It says that you can use the casting operators.

 .. code-block:: python